junxit/us-congress-bills-109/metadata.md

 - 2006-09-12 — Referred to the Committee on Armed Services, and in addition to the Committees on the Judiciary, and International Relations, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-09-12 — Referred to the Committee on Armed Services, and in addition to the Committees on the Judiciary, and International Relations, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-09-12 — Referred to the Committee on Armed Services, and in addition to the Committees on the Judiciary, and International Relations, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2006-09-13 — Committee Consideration and Mark-up Session Held.
+- 2006-09-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 52 - 8.
+- 2006-09-15 — House Committee on International Relations Granted an extension for further consideration ending not later than Sept.
+18, 2006.
+- 2006-09-15 — House Committee on Judiciary Granted an extension for further consideration ending not later than Sept.
+18, 2006.
+- 2006-09-15 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+109-664, Part I.
+- 2006-09-15 — Reported (Amended) by the Committee on Armed Services.
+H. Rept.
+109-664, Part I.
+- 2006-09-18 — House Committee on International Relations Granted an extension for further consideration ending not later than Sept.
+22, 2006.
+- 2006-09-18 — House Committee on Judiciary Granted an extension for further consideration ending not later than Sept.
+22, 2006.
+- 2006-09-20 — Committee Consideration and Mark-up Session Held.
+- 2006-09-20 — Ordered to be Reported by the Yeas and Nays: 20 - 19.
+- 2006-09-22 — Committee on International Relations discharged.
+- 2006-09-22 — Committee on International Relations discharged.
+- 2006-09-22 — House Committee on Judiciary Granted an extension for further consideration ending not later than Sept.
+25, 2006.
+- 2006-09-25 — Placed on the Union Calendar, Calendar No. 409.
+- 2006-09-25 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-664, Part II.
+- 2006-09-25 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-664, Part II.